MBCOT/Referral-and-Reward-Systems/README.md

 3. **Reward Distribution:**
    - User B engages in gaming or gambling activities and earns rewards.
-   - A percentage of User B’s earnings is sent to User A’s wallet.
+   - A percentage of User B’s earnings is sent to User A’s wallet (just an example use case).

 ### Interaction Between Referral and Reward Systems